Birmingham pub bombings: What we know

 Julie Hambleton said: "All we want is one thing - justice.
 No more, no less.
 We don't want money, we don't want an apology.
 All we want is justice."

 Before giving her decision on resuming the inquests, Ms Hunt had wanted to hear from "interested persons" to help her decide.
-The Justice for the 21 group urged other relatives and "those who want to know the truth" to contact the coroner.
+Justice 4 the 21 urged other relatives and "those who want to know the truth" to contact the coroner.

 What happens now?